 It was a gift to celebrate the marriage of Mademoiselle Rauzan du Ribail to Jean Desmirail which helped create a dowry gift for the marriage between Elizabeth de Ledoulx d’Emplet and the Marquis de Termes, François de Peguilhan de Larboust.

-In 1886, Chateau Marquis de Terme was purchased by Frederic Eschenhauer.
-Frederic Eschenhauer was a very popular Bordeaux wine negociant.
-The Eschenhauer family managed the chateau until it was acquired by Jean Feuillerat in 1898.
+In 1886, Chateau Marquis de Terme was purchased by Frederic Eschenauer, a very popular Bordeaux negociant.
+The Eschenauer family managed the chateau until it was acquired by Jean Feuillerat in 1898.
 Pierre Seneclauze bought the property in 1935.
-Today, Chateau Marquis de Terme is owned by Pierre’s sons, Jean Seneclauze, Philippe Seneclauze and Pierre-Louis Seneclauze.
+Marquis de Terme continues to be a family-owned property today as it is owned and managed by the children of Pierre Seneclauze, Jean Seneclauze, Philippe Seneclauze, and Pierre-Louis Seneclauze.

 Chateau Marquis de Terme Vineyards, Terroir, Grapes, Winemaking

-The terroir is gravel, sand, limestone and clay soils.
+The terroir is gravel, sand, limestone, and clay soils.
 On average, the vines are 30 years of age.
 The vines are planted to a density of 10,000 vines per hectare.
 Their best parcels of vines are located close to the chateau, not far from Rauzan Segla.
-They also have parcels in Cantenac and a bit further south, next to Chateau dIssan.
+They also have parcels in the Cantenac commune and a bit further south, they have vines planted next to Chateau dIssan.

 Chateau Marquis de Terme Winemaking

-The wine of Chateau Marquis de Terme is aged in a combination of 33% to 50% new, French oak barrels and a small amount of 600 liter, Nomblot, concrete, egg shaped vats for an average of 18 months.
+The wine of Chateau Marquis de Terme is aged in a combination of 33% to 50% new, French oak barrels and a small amount of 600-liter, Nomblot, concrete, egg-shaped vats for an average of 18 months.
 The Nomblot eggs, which are used for an average of 8% of their production, first became popular due to their usage in the Rhone Valley by Michel Chapoutier.

-Chateau Marquis de Terme is best served with all types of classic meat dishes, veal, pork, beef, lamb, duck, game, roast chicken, roasted, braised and grilled dishes.
-Chateau Marquis de Terme is a perfect match with Asian dishes, hearty fish courses like tuna, mushrooms and pasta as well as cheese.
+Chateau Marquis de Terme is best served with all types of classic meat dishes, veal, pork, beef, lamb, duck, game, roast chicken, roasted, braised, and grilled dishes.
+Chateau Marquis de Terme is a perfect match with Asian dishes, hearty fish courses like tuna, mushrooms, and pasta as well as cheese.